Arjun-Dalavayi/SnakeGame/README.md

 # SnakeGame

 This is a classic Snake game implemented in Java using Java GUI.
-The game features different levels of difficulty, high score storage in a database, and multiple functionalities accessible through a user-friendly interface.
+The game features different levels of difficulty, sound effects, high score storage in a database, and multiple functionalities accessible through a user-friendly interface.

 Features:
 Start Game: Begin a new game of Snake.
 Levels: Choose from three difficulty levels: Easy, Medium, and Hard.
 High Scores: View the high scores stored in a database.
+Sound Effects: Enjoy sound effects that enhance the gaming experience.
 Help: Access the game instructions and controls.
 Exit: Exit the game.

 Technologies Used:
 Java: Core language used for game logic.
 Java GUI: For creating the graphical user interface.
 Threads: Used for handling game loop and animations.
 JDBC: For connecting and interacting with the database to store high scores.
+Sound: Integrated sound effects for a better user experience.

 How to use:
 1.Clone the repository.